 How often should employees be formally evaluated?

-One common approach to the annual performance appraisal is the 360-degree feedback review.
+One common approach to the annual performance appraisal, or the annual performance review, is the 360-degree feedback review.
 With this evaluation process, employees receive feedback not only from their managers, but also from their peers and junior team members.
 Employees often review themselves, as well, resulting in a 360-degree view of their strengths and accomplishments.

 Some organizations believe in reviewing job performance more frequently.
 These organizations employ continuous feedback methods, preferring to share feedback with employees on a continual, ad hoc basis.

 Falling somewhere between the once-annual performance review and the continual feedback approach, an employee pulse review is a smaller-scale employee review that’s conducted on a regular schedule, such as monthly or quarterly.

 Pulse feedback is most commonly associated with employee engagement surveys, but pulses also work well for sharing feedback as they offer clear measures and are quick and easy to complete.

 How do you write an employee evaluation form?

 What should be included on an employee evaluation form?

 Just like company culture, an employee evaluation form will be unique and specific to your organization’s values, goals, and purpose.
 However, there are a number of baseline components that every employee evaluation form should include:

 - Employee and reviewer information, such as names, employee IDs, job titles, and signatures.